AddToCalendar/addtocalendar/README.md

 $ npm install addtocalendar
 ```

-This package will add the https://addtocalendar.com link to all calendar events and there is no way to remove this.
+This package will add the https://addtocalendar.com link to all calendar events.
+If you'd like this line changed send an email to: support@addtocalendar.com.